The F Word (2013 film)

-The F Word (released in some countries as What If?) is a 2013 romantic comedy film directed by Michael Dowse from a screenplay written by Elan Mastai, based on the play Toothpaste and Cigars by TJ Dawe and Michael Rinaldi.
-It stars Daniel Radcliffe and Zoe Kazan as two young individuals who meet and, because she has a boyfriend, decide to be "friends".
-Adam Driver, Megan Park, Mackenzie Davis, and Rafe Spall appear in supporting roles.
+The F Word (released in some countries as What If) is a 2013 romantic comedy film directed by Michael Dowse from a screenplay by Elan Mastai, based on the play Toothpaste and Cigars by TJ Dawe and Michael Rinaldi, starring Daniel Radcliffe, Zoe Kazan, Megan Park, Adam Driver, Mackenzie Davis, and Rafe Spall.
+It focuses on two young people (Radcliffe and Kazan) who meet for the first time and, since she has a boyfriend, decide to be "friends."

-It premiered at the 2013 Toronto International Film Festival on 7 September 2013, and was released in Canada on 22 August 2014.
-It was nominated for Best Picture at the 2nd Canadian Screen Awards, and won for Best Adapted Screenplay.
+An international co-production between Canada and Ireland, The F Word premiered at the 2013 Toronto International Film Festival on September 7 and was released theatrically in Ireland on August 20, 2014, and in Canada on August 22.
+The film received several nominations at the 2nd Canadian Screen Awards, including Best Picture, and won Best Adapted Screenplay.